Vyral/base-template/_posts/2024-04-02-strategies-to-maintain-flathead-lake-s-water-levels-copy.md

 **1\.
 Flathead Lake homes.** There are 32 homes listed for sale in Flathead Lake, 27 of which are priced over $2 million.
 Despite the high sales threshold, two homes have been sold so far in the first quarter of 2024 alone, which shows a slight uptick in market demand.

 <br>**2\.
 Flathead Lake condominiums.** With 17 active listings, ranging from $299,000 at Marina Cay Estates Luxury Condo to $2.1 million at Sunset Point, you might find your next home in these lakefront condos.
-In 2024, two lakefront condo units were sold, one in Marina Cay Estates Luxury Condo and another in Lake Place Condo.
+In 2024, two lakefront condo units were sold, one in Marina Cay Estates Luxury Condo and another in Lake Place Condo in Polson.

 {% include pullquote.html %}